abaisero/gym-gridverse/docs/tutorial/customization.rst

 :py:class:`~gym_gridverse.envs.reward_functions.RewardFunction`,
 :py:class:`~gym_gridverse.envs.observation_functions.ObservationFunction`,
 :py:class:`~gym_gridverse.envs.visibility_functions.VisibilityFunction`,
 :py:class:`~gym_gridverse.envs.terminating_functions.TerminatingFunction`.
-In
-each of the following pages, we will learn in detail about the respective protocols, registries, customization requirements, and some practical examples.
+Finally, we will also learn how to create a custom :py:class:`~gym_gridverse.grid_object.GridObject`.
+In each of the following pages, we will learn in detail about the respective protocols, registries, customization requirements, and some practical examples.

 .. toctree::
   :hidden: